lvcabral/brs-desktop/docs/how-to-use.md

 ### Edit Menu

 - Copy Screenshot - Copies the current screen image to the OS clipboard
-- Settings - Opens the Settings configuration screen
+- Settings - Opens the Settings configuration screen (see details below)

 ### Device Menu